mattias242/xenon-clone/README.md

 ## 🙏 Credits

-Inspired by the classic Amiga game **Xenon** by The Bitmap Brothers.
+Faithfully recreated from **Xenon** (1988) by The Bitmap Brothers for the Commodore Amiga.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

 ---

-Made with ❤️ for retro gaming enthusiasts
+Made with ❤️ for retro gaming enthusiasts and fans of The Bitmap Brothers